acheype/fatercal/README.md

 You can verify the status of the containers with `docker ps` and stop properly the application with `docker-compose down`.

 The database data will be stored in the directory `/data/postgres`.
 If this location refer to an existing postgres data directory, the application expects that a fatercal database already exists.
-However, the containers will init an empty fatercal database.
+However, the containers will create this directory and init an empty fatercal database.

 If needed, it's possible to modify the postgres data directory location by changing in the docker-compose.yml the part before ':' in that section :